jezhumble/cdsite/_pages/foundations/test-automation.md

 *Should I stop and automate all of my manual tests right now?*

-No. Start by writing a couple of automated tests&mdash;the ones that validate the most important functionality in the system.
+No. Start by writing a couple of automated tests---the ones that validate the most important functionality in the system.
 Get those running on every commit.
 Then the rule is to add new tests to cover new functionality that is added, and functionality that is being